Board of Directors

 Ginny is a psychiatrist practicing at Unity Health Toronto and holds a position of Lecturer at the University of Toronto.
 As part of her psychiatric practice, she works with people who are struggling with vision loss.
 Ginny has vision loss herself.
 Ginny currently serves as Board Secretary at BALANCE.
 She is an avid downhill skier, sailor and cyclist.

-Alex Bulmer, Board Member
+Alex Bulmer, Director

 Alex Bulmer sitting on a red Muskoka chair

-Alex Bulmer is an award-winning Canadian writer, theatre maker, actor and educator— named one of the most influential disabled artists by UK’s Power Magazine.
-Working across Canada and the UK for over thirty-five years, she has founded groundbreaking Deaf and Disability arts programs, consulted on numerous performing arts education projects, led accessibility audits across arts venues, and written and created work produced with numerous companies, including BBC, CBC, Channel 4 television, the London and Rio Olympics, the Stratford Festival Ontario, Luminato Festival, Nightwood Theatre and Harbourfront Centre.
+Working across Canada and the UK, over 30 five years, she has founded groundbreaking Deaf and Disability arts programs, consulted on numerous performing arts education projects, led accessibility audits across arts venues, and written and created work produced with numerous companies including the BBC, CBC, Channel 4 television, the London and Rio Olympics, the Stratford Festival Ontario, Luminato Festival, Nightwood Theatre and Harbourfront Centre.

-Ana Juricic, O.D, Board Member
+Ana Juricic, O.D, Director

 Dr. Ana Juricic wearing a pair of eyeglasses.